man looking at phone

 • Who is eligible for a Roth IRA?
 Eligibility is based on income level.

 • IRA insight: Consider a Roth IRA if you expect to be in a higher tax bracket during retirement.
-And remember that you can contribute to both a traditional and Roth IRA as long as you meet the requirements and your total contribution is $6,500 per year ($7,500 if you’re 50 or older).
+And remember that you can contribute to both a traditional and Roth IRA as long as you meet the requirements and your total contribution is $6,500 ($7,500 if you’re 50 or older) in tax year 2023.

 Roth IRA for kids